Q: What are the symptoms of a panic attack?

 Panic Disorder impacts 2-3% of people in the US and is twice as common in women as in men.
 But at CLC, I see just as many men suffering from panic as women.

-People will often refer to an episode as a “panic attack.”
-They report a preoccupation with a fear they will have an attack at any moment and become anxious at the thought of panicking.
+Individuals report a preoccupation with a fear they will have an attack at any moment and become anxious at the thought of panicking.